Magdalene and Hep C compensation to be exempt from income tax

 The department said this was to ensure that such drinks deliver “the core nutritional benefits of milk”.
 The Government had given a commitment to the European Commission to do this as part of the state aid approval process for the tax.

-A loophole that effectively allowed people to claim the valuable Dwelling House Exemption – where someone can inherit a home tax free – while still owning another property housed in a discretionary is also being closed.
-The move follows Revenue concern that people have been using the device to circumvent a key condition of the relief – that the recipient own no other property.
+A loophole that effectively allowed people to claim the valuable dwelling house exemption – where someone can inherit a home tax-free – while still owning another property housed is also being closed.
+The move follows Revenue concern that people have been using the device to circumvent a key condition of the relief – that the recipient owns no other property.